 From several historical museums to underrated monuments to extravagant nightlife, Hanoi offers everything all together.
 There’s a lot to do in Hanoi, in the morning travelers can visit historical sites and enjoy markets to save the nights for the view of Old Quarter Hanoi at weekend and Hoan Kiem Lake for a boat ride.
 Where St. Joseph’s Cathedral and OnePillar Pagoda are major sites for worshipping, there are Ho Chi Minh Mausoleum, Hanoi Opera House, Thang Long water puppet Theatre, Temple of Literature, Tran Quoc Pagoda that reflects Vietnamese culture.
 If you love museums you should not miss the National Museum of History, Vietnamese Women’s Museum and Hanoi Museum, Vietnam Museum of Ethnology, and Thủy Cung Times City which is an aquarium.
 Families can visit Thu Le Zoo, Union Park, Hanoi Botanical Garden.
 To buy souvenirs, gifts, and to taste Vietnam’s cuisine, night markets are the best so hit Hanoi Night Market, Long Bien Market.

-- Other superb attractions include Hanoi Train Street, Cau Giay Park, Dong Xuan Market, Rose Park, Smiley Ville, Lotte Observation Deck, Long Bien Bridge, Ba Vi National Park, Perfume Pagoda.
+- Other popular attractions include Hanoi Train Street, Cau Giay Park, Dong Xuan Market, Rose Park, Smiley Ville, Lotte Observation Deck, Long Bien Bridge, Ba Vi National Park, Perfume Pagoda.

 7. Ha Long Bay